lucadv/rattler/README.md

 }
 ```

-Scrape then follow until you have next page
+Scrape then follow until you have next page or hit the maxDepth limit

 ```javascript
 {